+In summary, our results demonstrate the power and advantage of utilizing whole epigenome association studies to study exceptional longevity.
+We have shown that centenarians have slightly higher global methylation changes, supporting the hypothesis that subjects with exceptional longevity may exhibit different levels of DNA methylation compared to younger controls.
+We also showed decelerated aging in this unique group, suggesting a decelerated aging buffering mechanism that will be explored in this proposal.
+These preliminary results indicate that the methylation of various loci changes with aging as well as with PD progression.
+Defining the role of epigenomics in the specific mechanisms that are associated with a healthy lifespan may lead to the development of potential therapeutic options.

 The strengths of this project include:

-The close interaction between the PI and collaborators, each representing a complementary field of expertise, covering epigenetic technologies (Prof. Atzmon); enrolling PD, pre-PD, trans-PD and healthy control subjects to the study (PPMI cohort); animal studies (prof. Frenkel (letter attached)
+The close interactions between the PI and collaborators, each representing a complementary field of expertise including epigenetic technologies (Prof. Atzmon); enrolling PD, pre-PD, trans-PD and healthy control subjects to the study (PPMI cohort) and Prof. Alcalay (letter attached) at the Ichilov Medical Center; animal studies (Prof. Frenkel (letter attached).

-The research infrastructure for this project is already in place as a result of the ongoing collaborations among the PI and collaborators as well as with genomic scientists, physicians, and statistical geneticists through multiple programs at the University of Haifa and Tel Aviv University.
+The research infrastructure for this project is already in place as a result of the ongoing collaborations between the PI, the collaborators, and genomic scientists, physicians, and statistical geneticists through multiple programs at the University of Haifa, Tel Aviv University, and Ichilov Medical Center.

 The use of state-of-the-art high-throughput genetic technology and bioinformatics analyses.

-The use of state-of-the-art brain classification including 18F–FDOPA PET-CT done by physicians.
+The use of state-of-the-art brain classification including 18F–FDOPA PET-CT performed by physicians.

-The high probability of unbiased discovery of epimarkers to investigate the leading mechanistic view of healthy aging.
+The high probability of the unbiased discovery of epimarkers that can support the investigation of the mechanisms of healthy aging.

-This project is expected to lead to future studies that will help define the role of epigenetics in specific leading mechanisms related to PD and perhaps ultimately lead to potential therapeutic options.
+This project is expected to lead to future studies that will help define the role of epigenetics in specific processes related to PD, potentially ultimately leading to the design of new therapeutic options.
 We believe that longitudinal follow-up is crucial for understanding the biology of PD.
 We therefore plan to pursue substantially longer longitudinal studies in the future.
-We also plan to further explore the mechanistic view of the targeted candidate loci resulting from this study, employing cell and tissue cultures in in vivo studies.
+We also plan to further explore the mechanistic functions of the targeted candidate loci identified in this study through a series of cell-, tissue culture-, and animal-based studies.